Prince Andrew’s lawyers ask US judge to throw out sexual abuse lawsuit

 Prince Andrew’s lawyers ask US judge to throw out Virginia Giuffre sexual abuse lawsuit

-Duke of York ‘unequivocally denies’ allegations of wrondoing, court told
+Duke of York ‘unequivocally denies’ allegations of wrongdoing, court told

-Prince Andrew’s lawyers have requested that a New York judge throw out a lawsuit accusing him of sexually abusing a 17-year-old girl.
+The Duke of York’s lawyers have requested that a New York judge throw out a lawsuit accusing him of sexually abusing a 17-year-old girl.

-The Duke of York’s legal team said the prince “never sexually abused or assaulted” accuser Virginia Giuffre.
+Prince Andrew’s legal team said that he “never sexually abused or assaulted” accuser Virginia Giuffre.

-In papers filed in Manhattan federal court, Andrew Brettler, the duke’s attorney, said: “Without diminishing the harm suffered as a result of [Jeffrey] Epstein's alleged misconduct, Prince Andrew never sexually abused or assaulted Giuffre.
+In papers filed in Manhattan federal court, Andrew Brettler, the prince’s attorney, said: “Without diminishing the harm suffered as a result of [Jeffrey] Epstein's alleged misconduct, Prince Andrew never sexually abused or assaulted Giuffre.
 He unequivocally denies Giuffre's false allegations against him.”

 Mr Brettler has asked that the lawsuit, which he described as “baseless”, be thrown out or that lawyers for Ms Giuffre be required to refile the lawsuit with a more definitive statement of her allegations.